 How To Identify The Language of an EXE File?

 If you are using Dependency Walker to identify the language of a .exe file, you should look in the extra section in the executable.
 You will deduce the original language when no explicit tag remains.
-You will also be able to find out the compiler by recognizing the ABI that has produced the assembler.
+You will also discover the compiler by recognizing the ABI that has produced the assembler.

 The EXE’s signature determines the language of an EXE file.
-It is because each compiler, EXE modifier, or packer has a unique signature associated with the exe file it has created.
+It is because each compiler, EXE modifier, or packer has a unique signature associated with its created EXE file.
 Different free tools are used to determine an executable file’s signatures to find its original language.

 Dependency Walker is a freeware developed by Microsoft.
 This software can help you find the language of an EXE file and provide you with a list of the imported and exported functions in a portable EXE file.
 It also shows you a recursive tree representing the dependencies of the EXE file.

-The problem arises when an app or software is written in more than one language and then compiled or converted into the binary language or EXE file.
+The problem arises when an app or software is written in multiple languages and compiled or converted into the binary language or EXE file.
 As a result, the process of decompilation and reverse engineering becomes a bit difficult but not impossible if you are familiar with the syntax of languages.

-For example, the C language performs “fopen” and “fread” input/output operations on a file.
+For example, the C language performs “open” and “freed” input/output operations on a file.
 Hence, these keywords help you identify the languages that are not common among them.
 So, to identify a language an EXE file was written in, you need to know all possible languages’ keywords and built-in functions.

-If you have already spent a lot of time trying to identify the language, you need to rest first.
-Then try using other tools such as PEiD, Detect It Easy, Exeinfo PE, Language 200, etc. It is because each device has its features.
+You must rest first if you have already spent much time identifying the language.
+Then try using other tools such as PEiD, Detect It Easy, Exeinfo PE, Language 200, etc. This is because each device has its features.
 For example, PEiD can give you info about the compiler and runtime.

 You can also identify that the language of an EXE file is Java by its magic number 0xCAFEBABE.
-In contrast to the .class extension, it is at the beginning of the bytecode file.
-Heuristics can help you find the language faster, such as figuring out the calling conventions, epilogues, prologues, etc. Suppose a string appears to be a byte length (8 bits) in the beginning.
-Then the language is Pascal because other languages terminate their strings using 0x0.
+In contrast to the .class extension, it begins at the bytecode file’s beginning.
+Heuristics can help you find the language faster, such as figuring out the calling conventions, epilogues, prologues, etc. Suppose a string is initially a byte length (8 bits).
+Then, the language is Pascal because other languages terminate their strings using 0x0.
 An idiom recognizer or a disassembler can help you identify the source compiler.
-And by knowing the compiler, you can quickly know the language of an EXE file. - Use for Apps
+And by knowing the compiler, you can quickly know the language of an EXE file.

 What is an Executable File?

 An executable (EXE file) is a digital file stored on a computer.
-These files are developed in a specific language and have an extension of .exe in the end.
+These files are developed in a specific language and have an extension of .exe.
 EXE file is in a low-level language such as machine language.
 A computer can run these files directly without converting or compiling them.

-These files consist of an encoded sequence of program instructions written by a programmer in a specific language using a particular IDE (Integrated Development Environment).
-The advantage of EXE files is that you do not need other programs to run them on a PC or laptop but only by double-clicking on their icons.
+These files consist of encoded program instructions written by a programmer in a specific language using a particular IDE (Integrated Development Environment).
+The advantage of EXE files is that you do not need other programs to run them on a PC or laptop, but only by double-clicking on their icons.

 As a result, the competitors can develop the same app or software, removing the flaws in the main software.
 It can lead the sale or download of specific software to decrease as the better version is available in the market.
 Computer science students can use EXE files for educational purposes.

 When an app or software is developed, it is usually in a high-level language such as C#, C++, Python, Java, etc. No computer can understand the code or programming instructions in a high-level language.
-That is why an EXE file is created so the Windows operating system can execute it.
+An EXE file is created so the Windows operating system can execute it.

 Malware Concerns with Executable File

-It is possible that an EXE file can contain some sort of malware.
-Malware is nothing but harmful software that either damages a PC or laptop or gives unauthorized access to some unknown person your computer system.
+It is possible that an EXE file can contain some malware.
+Malware is harmful software that damages a PC or laptop or gives unauthorized access to some unknown person’s computer system.
 Cybercriminals disguise malware as an EXE file, and you lose your precious data.

 That is why we recommend you never download and install an EXE file that an unknown company develops while the file is not verified.
-It is because either they will have an eye on your activities on your computer, including the passwords you type, or they will blackmail you and ask you for money.
+It is because either they will watch your computer activities, including the passwords you type, or they will blackmail you and ask you for money.

 You should always scan an EXE file before running it, even if it says “Trusted File.”
 Your antivirus or antimalware will detect the malicious executable file and may even delete it with or without your permission.
 Your operating system (OS) also has the authority to block malware or virus-containing files.